ajithsinghr/Decision-Tree-Q1-Company_Data/README.md

  Urban -- A factor with levels No and Yes to indicate whether the store is in an urban or rural location  US -- A factor with levels No and Yes to indicate whether the store is in the US or not The company dataset looks like this:

-Problem Statement:
-A cloth manufacturing company is interested to know about the segment or attributes causes high sale.
-Approach - A decision tree can be built with target variable Sale (we will first convert it in categorical variable) & all other variable will be independent in the analysis.